Get insider access

 Sony MDR-7506

 The Beyerdynamic DT 770 PRO are better headphones for neutral sound than the Sony MDR-7506.
-The Beyerdynamic have a better build quality and a more comfortable, stable fit.
-Their bass response is more neutral, and they have a much better passive soundstage performance.
-However, the Sony leak much less audio.
+The Beyerdynamic have a better build quality and a more comfortable, stable fit, along with a more open sound.
+However, the Sony leak much less audio and have a more prominent bass range, which will please fans of bass-centric genres like techno.

 Audio-Technica ATH-M50x